funistic25/SnapFix--Civic-Report-Platform/README.md

-# 🏙️ Civic Reporting Platform
+# 🏙️ Snapfix - Civic Reporting Platform
 ### *(Public Maintenance Reporting System)*

 A smart community-driven platform that enables citizens to report public maintenance issues — such as potholes, garbage, or water leaks — with **images, descriptions, and real-time tracking**.